 - Good Morning, Crono: The pilot starts with Buffy having a nightmare about the coming of the Master, and her mother calls her name to remind her not to be late for school.

 - Half Truth: Buffy sheepishly confesses that her transcripts are "a little colorful".Principal Futie: Do you think, uh, "colorful" is the word?
 Not "dismal"?

 - Hypocritical Humor: Two girls gossiping about Buffy in the locker room.Girl #1: The new kid?
 She seems kind of weird to me.
 What kind of name is Buffy?

 - I Believe That You Believe It: "I only know that you think that you're the Slayer."
 Xander's excited to hear that Willow hooked up with somebody until Buffy expresses a desperate need to find her.
 He then sarcastically hopes Willow didn't leave with a vampire and that Buffy won't have to do any slaying.
-He doesn't really believe what he's heard about Buffy's supernatural calling, but he's willing to humor her if it means Willow's in trouble.
+He doesn't really believe what he's heard about Buffy's supernatural calling, but he's willing to humor her if Willow's in trouble.

 - Implausible Deniability: Xander reaches into his backpack to get Buffy's stake and hands it to her; "The only thing I can think is that you're building a really little fence."
-Buffy stammers that it's for self-defense, and all the people in LA have them because pepper spray is passť.
+Buffy stammers that it's for self-defense, and all the people in LA have them because pepper spray is passÚ.

 - Angel, after being clocked to the ground and pinned under Buffy's shoe.
 "Ahh, heh.
 Is there a problem, ma'am?"

 - Improvised Weapon: Buffy, tailing Willow and her date into a dark hallway, stops to break off a chair leg for a stake.

 - Instructional Dialogue: Giles sidelines Buffy by asking her if the dead guy is going to rise again.
 Buffy, huffing, says "no" and takes a moment to explain some of the Buffyverse mythology—namely, that you have to drink vampire blood to change."To make you a vampire they have to suck your blood.
 And then you have to suck their blood.
 It's like a whole big sucking thing.
 Mostly, they're just gonna kill you."